 Teach students the importance of being kind to others with help from Emily Elizabeth and Clifford the Big Red Dog.

 These class activities introduce students to the power of their heart and provide an opportunity to talk about maintaining good health.

-Bring out your students’ creativity while reinforcing math and critical thinking skills with this traditional valentine project with a newfound purpose.
+Reinforce math and critical thinking skills with this traditional Valentine project.

 Crafts and Art Projects

 Students can create this cute craft to receive and store their valentines.